Sapphire Quality Factors

-Sapphires come in a wide range of colors, and each color has its own quality variations.
-In general, the more intense the color and the fewer the distracting zones of unattractive color, the more valuable the stone.
+Sapphire is generally known as a blue gemstone but surprisingly it comes in a wide range of colors and quality variations.
+In general, the more intense and uniform the color is, the more valuable the stone.

-In spite of these differing color descriptions, people in the industry usually agree that padparadscha sapphire colors are intensely saturated and range from light to medium pinkish orange to orange-pink.
+Those who deal in these gemstones usually agree that padparadscha sapphires should range from light to medium pinkish orange to orange-pink.

-In specific color terms, yellow sapphires range from light to dark greenish yellow to orangy yellow with weak to intense color saturation.
+Yellow sapphires may be affected by other colors within the same gem and can range from light to dark greenish yellow to orangy yellow with weak to intense color saturation.
 The finest yellow sapphire is yellow to orangy yellow with vivid saturation.

 Orange sapphires range from yellowish orange to reddish orange.
 The finest orange sapphires are strong, pure orange to red-orange with medium tone and vivid saturation.

 Color-change sapphires are corundum’s chameleons—stones that change color under different lighting.
-Under daylight equivalent (fluorescent) light, the typical color-change sapphire’s basic color ranges from blue to violet.
+Under daylight equivalent (fluorescent or LED daylight-balanced) light, the typical color-change sapphire’s basic color ranges from blue to violet.
 Under incandescent light, it ranges from violetish purple to strongly reddish purple.
 Some rare color-change sapphires change from green in daylight to reddish brown in incandescent light.

 When gem experts judge color-change sapphires, they describe the color change as weak, moderate, or strong.
-The strength of the stone’s color change is the most important quality factor affecting its value, followed in importance by the actual colors of the stone.
+The strength of the stone’s color change is the most important quality factor affecting its value.

-As with all colored stones, the color of star corundum has a great effect on its value.
-The best star corundum has a crisp, distinct star against strongly saturated color.
+The color of star corundum has a great effect on its value, though it is understood that miniscule inclusions are the cause of the asterism.
+They can affect transparency and color, and only very rare, exceptional gems exhibit transparency, depth of color and asterism.
+As such, the best star corundum has a crisp, distinct star against strongly saturated color.
 If the color is too light, it doesn’t provide enough contrast for the star’s rays, and the star will be less visible.

 Naturally, some colors of star corundum are valued more highly than others.
 In general, the most prized colors are the same as the colors most valued in non-phenomenal corundum: red and blue.

-Trade terms based on sources can represent certain colors and qualities that are associated with a stone’s source.
-The qualities might be typical of that source or they might represent the finest stones from that source.
+Trade terms based on sources can represent certain colors and qualities that are associated with a stone’s source, generally they refer to the finest stones from that source.
 But a single source never consistently yields gems that are all the same color and quality.
-In fact, the descriptive term might represent only a small percentage of stones from that source.
-The appearance of stones from a particular source often varies over time, and the original quality associated with that source might no longer match the material produced.
+In fact, the descriptive term might represent only a small percentage of its production.

 Blue sapphires typically have some inclusions, but they generally have better clarity than rubies.
 Blue sapphires with extremely high clarity are rare, and very valuable.